trilbymedia/grav-plugin-flex-objects/README.md

 # Tricks and tips

 * You can enable and disable directories from **Plugins** > **Flex-Objects**
+  * New Flex Directories can be registered by simply creating a new blueprint file in `user/blueprints/flex-objects` folder
   * You can also add types from your plugins by hooking into `onFlexInit` event (see `AccountsServiceProvider` in Grav)
-* Directories added to `user/blueprints/flex-objects` folder (or found in `blueprints://flex-objects` stream) will automatically show up in the plugin configuration
 * To properly create your own custom types, you need at least the object blueprint and the template files for collections and objects
-* Use `flex-objects.md` page as the directory location
+* Use `flex-objects.md` page to create entry point for your own directory
-    * In header you can use `directory` and `object` variables
+  * In page header you can use nested `flex.directory` variable to define the directory (or do it in admin)
+  * In Admin you can just select the directory under the page title